 - Text fields allow to add a limited number of characters, which is indicated in this guidance and the text boxes in Jems.
 Please note that the indicated number of characters includes spaces.
 Be precise: if it is possible to provide the requested information using less characters than allowed, it is recommended to do so. - All fields of the application form should be filled in.
 There are pre-submission checks in place to automatically check this, but since they do not cover the whole application form, lead applicants must carefully check the fields also manually.
-If information that is not applicable to your project or organisation is asked, write 'Not applicable' to the field in question. - Do not copy similar/identical information to different fields of the application form.
+If information that is not applicable to your project or organisation is asked, write 'Not applicable' to the field in question.

+- Do not copy similar/identical information to different fields of the application form.
 Such application will be admissible (i.e., will pass the technical check), but will get lower scores during the assessment.
 You should focus on giving precise answers to the questions asked for each field. - Start filling the application form in due time.
 Please be aware that the pre-submission checks must be done before you are able to submit the application form in Jems.
-If the checks are done very near the time of the deadline, longer time might be needed to complete the checks due to the heavier use of system resources at that time. - Jems is not meant to be a project planning tool, therefore a good way to prepare for filling in the application form is to use this guide and prepare separate files that you can also more easily exchange and discuss with your partners, and from which you can copypaste the content into the application form in Jems. - This guide indicates which parts of the application form must be filled in for the 1st and 2nd step application, and which parts must be filled in for a small project application. - Regarding the required signed annexes, scanned signed documents and electronic signatures are accepted by the programme.
+If the checks are done very near the time of the deadline, longer time might be needed to complete the checks due to the heavier use of system resources at that time. - Jems is not meant to be a project planning tool, therefore a good way to prepare for filling in the application form is to use this guide and prepare separate files that you can also more easily exchange and discuss with your partners, and from which you can copypaste the content into the application form in Jems. - Regarding the required signed annexes, scanned signed documents and electronic signatures are accepted by the programme.
 Paper documents must not be delivered.